 - Extra blankets or sleeping bags: Since you probably won’t be able to use a generator or heater, make sure you’ve got blankets on hand for winter power outages.
 More on emergency blankets.

 - Tools: Apartment dwellers often think they don’t need tools.
-If a disaster hits though, you might need tools for tasks like boarding up a broken window.
+However, if a disaster hits, you might need tools for tasks like boarding up a broken window.

 Be Aware of Fire and Carbon Monoxide Risks